Upgrading the operating system

-If you are using BMC Discovery version 10.0 or later, the preferred method of upgrading the operating system, in standalone or clustered systems, is to use the upgrade UI.
+The preferred method of upgrading the operating system, in standalone or clustered systems, is to use the upgrade UI.

 You can also upgrade the operating system using the command line utility, tw_run_upgrade.
 The tw_run_upgrade utility recommended only if there is an upgrade issue and you are required to resolve it by using the options provided by the utility.
 If you do choose to run the command line utility, only the local machine is updated (not the cluster) and it is not rebooted automatically.

 If you have made changes to operating system configuration files on the appliance, these changes may be overwritten by the upgrade process.
 After the upgrade has completed, you must check any configuration files you have previously modified and reapply the changes as required.

 Retaining the set timezone

 When you run the upgrade, the timezone you have specified will be overwritten and returned to Europe/London unless you have updated the variable